Finding the Right Cooling System for Your Home

-The most common type of air conditioning system in this area, is a central forced air split-system.
-These systems have an air conditioner or heat pump located outside of the building with either an indoor cooling coil attached to a furnace, or an indoor fan coil located in the basement or attic.
+The most common type of air conditioning system in this area is a central forced air split-system.
+This system has an air conditioner or heat pump located outside of the building with either an indoor cooling coil attached to a furnace, or an indoor fan coil located in the basement or attic.
 Split-system central air conditioners come in a variety of efficiency ranges from 14 SEER to as high as 20+ SEER.

-Since usually over half of the energy used in your home goes to heating & cooling, making a smart decisions about your home’s cooling system can have a big effect on your utility bills — and your comfort.
-We carry a complete line of Energy Star qualified equipment, with many systems qualifying for federal or local tax credits or rebates on energy efficient systems.
+Typically, over half of the energy used in your home goes to heating & cooling, so making the right decision about your home’s heating system can have a big effect on your utility bills — and your comfort.
+We carry a complete line of Energy Star® qualified equipment, with many systems qualifying for federal or local tax credits or rebates.

-Also known as a ducted air conditioning system, central air conditioning systems keep the whole house or commercial space cool by distributing cool air through a network of ducts and vents.
+Also known as a ducted air conditioning system, the central air conditioning system keeps the whole house or commercial space cool by distributing cool air through a network of ducts and vents.
 The ducts used by central systems can also be used to distribute heat during winter.

 Unlike central air conditioning systems, mini-split air conditioning systems do not need ducts to distribute cool air throughout a property.
 Instead, they are used to cool individual areas inside a house or building.
 The compressor and heat exchangers — the outdoor components of mini-split units — don’t have to be located directly behind the indoor portion, giving property owners the convenience of placing these outside components in a location where they will not be displayed prominently.

-A PTAC is a self-contained, through-the wall appliance that is mounted through a hole cut into an exterior wall.
+A Packaged Terminal Air Conditioner, or PTAC, is a self-contained, through-the wall appliance that is mounted through a hole cut into an exterior wall.
 They are like window units, but with no outdoor portion protruding from the wall outside.

-Before getting an air conditioning system installed, it’s best to understand your needs and compare them against the options available to you.
+Before getting an air conditioning system installed, it’s best to understand your needs and know your options.
 TriState Home Service can perform a thorough home energy audit to help you maximize your energy savings and get the most out of your investment.